“If a man does not know to which port he is sailing, no wind is favourable to him.” Seneca

 Finding our own authentic path in life is crucial.
 We need to know where we are going and also the means by which we can get there.

 Indian philosophy and spirituality respects the individual need to find our way according to our own temperament, beliefs and life situation.
 Hence there are a range of possibilities within the Yoga tradition, although a map is given for our journey.
 Yoga is neither dogmatic, nor a completely free thinking philosophy.
-It offers a procedure for transformation leading to a restoration of our innate integrity.
-Ayurveda, sharing the same roots as Yoga, presents a way of maintaining optimum health based on our own unique constitution.
+It offers a procedure for transformation leading to a restoration of our innate Spiritual integrity.
+Ayurveda, sharing the same roots as Yoga, presents a way of maintaining optimum health based on our own unique constitution and in harmony with natural and cosmic law.

 The orientation model shared by these two sciences allows practice to be adapted to suit different individual needs based on interest, age and the various changes and challenges of life.